 Spending Time on the Computer

 My muscles tire very easily.
 That limits how much activity I can do all at once.
 I’ve recently started using a health protocol called The Energy Blueprint* and beginning to see good results with the strategies I’m using so far.
 That includes very gradually increasing my activity level.
 But I still spend a lot of my day sitting at the computer.

-I run two sale sites, selling vintage collectibles on our Dirty Butter Estates Collectible Shoppe and soft animals and dolls on our Dirty Butter Plush Animal Shoppe.
+I run two ecommerce sites, selling vintage collectibles on our Dirty Butter Estates Collectible Shoppe and soft animals and dolls on our Dirty Butter Plush Animal Shoppe.
 I also run, with the help of several other admins, our free Plush Memories Lost Toy Search Service on Facebook.
 And from time to time I work as a Moderator on the CubeCart forum, since our stores are built with that Open Source software.

 Our original Plush Memories website is no longer active.
 But all the old posts, images, and comments are there to help people who are searching for lost toys.
 Not only the photos, but the brand information will be useful for many years to come.
 And I have added quite a few posts that might be helpful to anyone who cares about plush animals and dolls.
 And I have two live blogs I don’t do much with any more: my blog of personal memories and commentaries about past times at Yesterday’s Memories and another blog about the process of building our plush store.